simplex-chat/simplexmq/protocol/agent-protocol.md

 The most communication happens between the agents and servers, from the point of view of Alice and Bob there are 4 steps (not including notifications):

-1. Alice requests a new connection with `NEW` agent API function and receives the invitation.
+1. Alice requests a new connection with `createConnection` agent API function and receives the connection link.
-2. Alice passes connection request out-of-band to Bob.
+2. Alice passes connection link out-of-band to Bob.
-3. Bob accepts the connection with `JOIN` agent API function with the connection request to his agent.
+3. Bob accepts the connection with `joinConnection` agent API function with the connection link to his agent.
 4. Alice accepts the connection with `ACPT` agent API function.
 5. Both parties receive `CON` notification once duplex connection is established.